Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Discussion

 Real life discussion may not be so civil, but if facts were agreed upon, this is the logical dialogue.
 Resonance with real life has utility for agent transparency and explainability, important for ethical AI~\cite{balasubramaniam2022transparency} and stakeholder buy-in.

-Our implementation could be adapted into a module on top of an existing autonomous system, possibly similar to Arkin's governor architecture~\cite{arkin2008governing}.
-The implementation is also theory-neutral, allowing multiple principles and theories to be considered at once, more analogous to human decision-making.
+The implementation is theory-neutral, allowing multiple principles and theories to be considered at once, more analogous to human decision-making.
 Implementational work remains, not least the integration into a planning system to generate branches, but also evaluation against a wider range of ethical theories (e.g. Virtue Ethics) to see how easily they answer the critical questions.
 We also wish to develop the evaluation of action's consequences along branches, not just at the branches end -- for instance, if someone is made unhappy as a consequence of some action, but then we compensate them by the end of the branch, can we ignore that we caused them (albeit temporary) unhappiness?

+Implementations of hypothetical retrospection could be integrated into more general agent reasoning either as modules on top of an existing autonomous system, possibly similar to Arkin's governor architecture~\cite{arkin2008governing}.
+Cardoso et. al have, for instance, considered how such ethical governors might integrate with BDI agents~\cite{CardosoEMAS21}.
+Alternatively hypothetical retrospection could be implemented as a general decision-making process in which, for instance, the extent to which an action enables an agent to achieve or maintain goals could be included together with the arguments based upon ethical theories.
+Systems of this kind -- in which all reasoning is encompassed within the ethical reasoning system can be seen in, for instance, the GenEth System~\cite{8500162} where ``maintain readiness" is treated as an ethical duty or the HERA system~\cite{lindner2017hera} where in~\cite{Dennis_Bentzen_Lindner_Fisher_2021} the system defaults to Utilitarianism to decide among actions all of which are considered equally valid according to some ethical theory.

 Our current implementation has a fairly simple approach to the integration of ethical theories.
 Some theories are directly incompatible, potentially leading to ``worst of both worlds'' solutions.
 Additionally, the use of utility classes needs careful handling.
 When utilities are of a greater class, they are prioritised, no matter how remote their probabilities.
 Extending the Coin-Apple scenario, suppose an agent is offered a free apple every day -- as opposed to some number of apples all at once, or suppose the chance of winning the Hawaii holiday is extremely low, or both.
 The justification for sacrificing a lifetime supply of apples for a small chance of a holiday is considerably weaker than sacrificing one apple for a 50/50 chance of a holiday.
 Expected utility clearly has a part to play, even if the calculation of such utilities is non-trivial.
 The difficultly in estimating utilities, and the fact that utilities may depend upon unknown factors such as a person's financial situation, mean there is uncertainty in the evaluation of state utilities which our framework currently does not address.